Taking care of your tailored shirts can be a daunting task. However, given proper care, a good tailored shirt can actually last for several years!

 Typically a dress shirt tends to shrink more in the length than in the width as its fabric shrink more in the warp than in the weft.
 Sleeve length, shirt length and collar are areas where you can expect relatively the most shrinkage to occur.

-At Ethan, we ensure all our dress shirt fabrics are pre-washed for shrinkage before handcrafting a dress shirt.
+At ethan men, we ensure all our dress shirt fabrics are pre-washed for shrinkage before handcrafting a dress shirt.
 This will help to minimise the shrinkage during your first wash.

 In some cases, you may find that instead of shrinking, your dress shirt becomes looser around the chest, midsection and around the biceps.
 This is a result of the shirt being stretched out.
 In most cases, washing the dress shirt and then drying it on low-heat in a tumble-dry mode will return it to its original size.